Jing25/ML_Notes/L1-L2 Norm Comparisons.md

     "\n",
     "### Regularization\n",
     "\n",
-    "Regularization is a very important technique in machine learning to prevent overfitting by adding a regularization term. \n", "\n",
+    "Regularization is a very important technique in machine learning to prevent overfitting by adding a regularization term.
+The regularization term should __only__ be added to the cost function during __training__.\n", "\n",
     "Ridge regression and Lasso regression are extensions for linear regression, i.e. regularized linear regressions.\n", "\n",